01 of 10

 09 of 10

-Here's a distance view of the Lincoln Memorial and the World War II Memorial.
+The Lincoln Memorial sits near the World War II Memorial.
 Dedicated in 2004, the memorial adds to the spectacular views along the National Mall.Continue to 10 of 10 below.

 10 of 10